joaquinuriarte/carrier-campaign-server/README.md

 ### Database Setup
 - Create a PostgreSQL database on Render
-- Add the database URL to the Web Service's environment variables
+- Add the database URL to the Web Service's environment variables (Use key_name: DATABASE_URL)
 - The server will automatically connect using the provided URL

-## API Endpoints
+## Accessing Deployment: API Endpoints

 ### Get Loads
 ```http